codyclay88/dependent-dropdowns/README.md

 This is a little utility that allows you to create dependent dropdowns (`<select>` elements whose value and available `<option>`s are dependent on the value of another `<select>`) in your forms with only HTML data attributes, without writing any extra JavaScript.

 There are currently two versions:
-The original uses event delegation at the document level to listen for all change events, and if the event target has a dependent dropdown, then the dependent is updated.
+- [The original](https://raw.githubusercontent.com/codyclay88/dependent-dropdowns/refs/heads/main/src/dependent-dropdowns.js) uses event delegation at the document level to listen for all change events, and if the event target has a dependent dropdown, then the dependent is updated.
-The second version uses a mutation observer to setup event handlers on source dropdowns as they are added to the DOM, rather than delegating the event handler to the document.
-This second version also will update dependent dropdowns as soon as they are rendered, rather than waiting for a change event.
+- [The second version](https://raw.githubusercontent.com/codyclay88/dependent-dropdowns/refs/heads/main/src/dependent-dropdowns-v2.js) uses a mutation observer to setup event handlers on source dropdowns as they are added to the DOM, rather than delegating the event handler to the document.
+This version also will update dependent dropdowns as soon as they are rendered, rather than waiting for a change event.

 ## Installation
-Just copy and paste [the source](https://raw.githubusercontent.com/codyclay88/dependent-dropdowns/refs/heads/main/src/dependent-dropdowns.js) into your project.
+Just copy and paste [the source](https://raw.githubusercontent.com/codyclay88/dependent-dropdowns/refs/heads/main/src/dependent-dropdowns-v2.js) into your project.

 ## Usage
 Add the `data-depends-on` attribute to a `<select>` element that is dependent on another `<select>` element.